DomBarber/java-jenkins-cukes/readme.md

 Once this has finished, you can go to `Jenkins Dashboard > Manage Jenkins > Configure System` where some new fields applicable to BitBucket are available.

-Find `Bitbucket Server integration` and add an instance.
-Give it a name & set the Instance URL (should be http://localhost:7990/)

 Check out the guide at https://plugins.jenkins.io/atlassian-bitbucket-server-integration/